Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 #### Thunderbolt Compatibility on USB 4

-~~All functionality with the Dell WD19TB dock works without issue.~~ Note that the dock firmware is on `01.00.32, 01.00.16` (Released on 25 May, 2023), and you may have a different experience on different versions.

-See: [The FW AMD Driver Saga](#the-fw-amd-driver-saga) but tldr is that it works with the WD19TB dock, and my eGPU, but you need additional AMD drivers for this to work, the FW provided drivers are not enough.

-Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~ Downstream TB Port as a display works, but can shake sometimes like VGA style momentary distortions.
-Unsure if it's a signal issue of that cable or the laptop.
+Dock firmware `01.00.32, 01.00.16` (Released on 25 May, 2023) works without issue, but newer versions cause issues.
+Regardless of if it is to do with the USB 4 re-timers, or the dock itself, the end result is that it does not work \:\(

 **Please note!!!** My AMD Framework Laptop does not play nice with WD19TB Firmware 01.00.24/01.00.36!
 It either doesn't recognise, or intermittently recognises, or works without issue, but next time you use the \*exact same dock\* in the \*exact same configuration\* it might not work.